🚨 The Number 2 Reason Why Businesses Fail

 Ensure adequate business Insurance is in place.
 A good insurance broker can guide you with the type of insurance you need for your business.
 In general terms, you should seek to insure the building/premises (if you own these), and your business.
 This would include, stock, equipment, and even income protection.
 Think outside the box as well.
 If you have a dog with you at work – ensure you have insurance that covers all aspects!

+Go online.
+Seriously.
+If you’re not visible digitally, you barely exist.
 Try and generate sales from as many platforms as you can.
 For example eBay, Amazon, website, social media, brick-and-mortar, and pop-up stores.
 This means if one platform is inactive, you still generate sales from the others.
 Having a digital presence and going online is an absolute must for any business.
-Using CDNs (content delivery networks) will reduce your risk of DDos attacks on your online store.
+Use CDNs (content delivery networks); they will reduce your risk of DDos attacks on your online store.

 Diversify your customer base